nantoka69/aws_sam_api_gateway/README.md

 The output at the end tells you which URL you can start in a browers, Postman, Insomnia, etc. to start the Lambda synchronously

-# Creating stack with an asynchronous lambda call from event bridge
+# Creating a stack with an asynchronous lambda call

 ```
 sam package --template-file asynchronous_lambda_call.yaml --output-template-file asychronous_pack.yaml --s3-bucket YOUR_S3_BUCKET_NAME